Top 75+ Manual Testing Interview Questions and Answers for Freshers & Experienced

 Static TestingDynamic Testing

-Static Testing is a white box testing technique, it includes the process of exploring the records to recognize the imperfections in the very early stages of SDLC.
+Static Testing is a white box testing technique.
+It includes exploring the records to recognize imperfections in the very early stages of SDLC.

-Dynamic testing includes the process of execution of code and is done at the later stage of the software development lifecycle.
+Dynamic testing includes executing code and is done at a later stage of the software development lifecycle.
 It validates and approves the output with the expected results.

 Static Testing is implemented at the verification stage.